jakubowiczish/sysopy/README.md

 ### IF YOU WANT WELL WRITTEN CODE, BUT MOST IMPORTANTLY WORKING CODE - GO THERE, YOU WILL NOT BE DISAPPOINTED

 ### "MINE" WORKS AS WELL

+#### In order to format code in all directories, install clang-format and then run ./format.sh in main project directory